-Are your young mathemetacians learning coin values?
-This spin and color activity is the perfect solution!
+Are your young mathematicians learning coin values?
+This spin and color coin activity is the perfect solution!
 It makes identifying each coin and finding its corresponding value fun and engaging.
-The math center is the perfect compliment to our popular Money Activity Pack!

-To get started, we first gathered a few materials:
+To get this coin activity started, we first gathered a few materials:

 - 1 piggy bank spinner (below) for each center